Picovoice/wake-word-benchmark/README.md

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 The purpose of this benchmarking framework is to provide a scientific comparison between different wake word detection engines in terms of accuracy and runtime metrics.
-Currently, the framework is set up for Alexa as the test wake word.
-But it can be configured for any other wake word.
 While working on [Porcupine](https://github.com/Picovoice/Porcupine) we noted that there is a need for such a tool to empower customers to make data-driven decisions.

 # Data